githubtraining/training-manual/book/16_resolving_merge_conflicts.md

   - Updates to game manual
   - Minor CSS fixes
 1. View the pull request, and follow the steps to resolve the merge conflicts.
 When the merge conflict is resolved, merge the pull request.

-Don't remember the steps from class?
-No worries.
-As a general rule of thumb, here is a starting point:
-1. Working locally, merge `master` into the feature branch.
-1. When you see there's a conflict, that's OK!
-The files that have conflicts are listed under `Unmerged Paths`.
-Type `git status` to verify which file has the conflict.
-1. Open that file in your text editor, and look for the merge conflict markers. (`<<<<<<<`, `=======`, `>>>>>>>`)
-1. Both branches' versions of code are present - pick which one you want to keep, and save the changes.
-1. Add and commit the saved changes to resolve the merge conflict.
-1. Push the feature branch up to the remote, and see the resolution in the pull request.